KristianHolsheimer/keras-gym/doc/notebooks/cartpole-linear-model-nstep-bootstrap.rst

 In this notebook we solve the `'CartPole-v0'` environment using the following :math:`n`-step bootstrap algorithms:

-- :class:`skgym.algorithms.NStepQLearning`
-- :class:`skgym.algorithms.NStepSarsa`
+- :class:`keras_gym.algorithms.NStepQLearning`
-- :class:`skgym.algorithms.NStepExpectedSarsa`
+- :class:`keras_gym.algorithms.NStepSarsa`

-Our Q-function uses scikit-learn's :class:`SGDRegressor <sklearn.linear_model.SGDRegressor>` as its underlying function approximator.
+Our Q-function uses a Keras implementation of a linear regression model as its underlying function approximator.

 GitHub version